flaviogoncalves/teams_to_chime_gateway/README.md

 ## Instructions

-Step #1 - Allocate an Elastic IP from Amazon AWS.
+Step #1 - In the AWS console with an account with appropriate rights, allocate an Elastic IP from Amazon AWS.

 Example: 44.1.1.1

 Step #2 - In the DNS server associate an A record for the elastic IP previously allocated.
+You will have to access your DNS provider (e.g.GoDaddy, Cloudflare, Route53) and create an A record for your SBC.

 Example: sbcteams.wehostvoip.io